elix/elix.org/content/ReactiveMixin.md

 # ReactiveMixin

 **Purpose:** Give a component class a functional-reactive programming (FRP) architecture that can track internal state and render that state to the DOM.

-**Provides the component with:**
-* A `state` object representing the current state.
-* A `setState()` method to chnage state.
-* A `render` method that will be invoked when state changes.
+It forms a core part of the Elix user interface pipeline:

+> events → methods → **setState** → **render** → update DOM

 **Expects the component to provide:**
 * An internal `symbols.render` method that actually updates the DOM.
-You can use [ShadowTemplateMixin](ShadowTemplateMixin) and [RenderPropsMixin](RenderPropsMixin) for that purpose.
+You can use [ShadowTemplateMixin](ShadowTemplateMixin) and [RenderUpdatesMixin](RenderUpdatesMixin) for that purpose.
 * An optional `shouldComponentUpdate` method that can be used to determine when a change in state is significant enough that the component should be rerendered.
 * An optional `componentDidMount` method that runs after the component renders for the first time.
 * An optional `componentDidUpdate` method that runs after subsequent component renderings.

+**Provides the component with:**
+* A `state` object representing the current state.
+* A `setState()` method to chnage state.
+* A `render` method that will be invoked when state changes.
+This in turn invokes the component's internal `symbols.render` method.

 `ReactiveMixin` represents a minimal implementation of the functional-reactive programming architecture populate in React and similar frameworks.
 The mixin itself focuses exclusively on managing state and determining when the state should be rendered.

 You can use this mixin with whatever DOM rendering technology you like (virtual-dom, hyperHTML, lit-html, plain old DOM API calls, etc.).
 The Elix project itself uses `ReactiveMixin` as a core part of all its components.
-Elix components generally use `ShadowTemplateMixin` and `RenderPropsMixin` to actually render the component state to the DOM.
+Elix components generally use `ShadowTemplateMixin` and `RenderUpdatesMixin` to actually render the component state to the DOM.

+## Usage

+    import ReactiveMixin from 'elix/src/ReactiveMixin.js';

+    class MyElement extends ReactiveMixin(HTMLElement) {}

-## Example: an increment/decrement component
+### Example: an increment/decrement component

 Functional-reactive frameworks often use a canonical increment/decrement component as an example.
 The ReactiveMixin version looks like this:

-    import ReactiveMixin from '.../ReactiveMixin.js';
+    import ReactiveMixin from 'elix/src/ReactiveMixin.js';

     // Create a native web component with reactive behavior. class IncrementDecrement extends ReactiveMixin(HTMLElement) {